 In June 2008, we engaged Emerging Growth Equities, Ltd. ("EGE"), an investment banking firm, to assist us in raising equity financing to support our research and development activities, commercialization efforts, working capital requirements, and general corporate purposes.
-The engagement of EGE contemplates a private placement of our securities exempt from the registration requirements under Regulation D promulgated under the Securities Act of 1933, as amended of up to \$8,000,000, or more at our discretion (the "Financing").
+The engagement of EGE contemplates a private placement of our securities exempt from the registration requirements under Regulation D promulgated under the Securities Act of 1933, as amended (the "Act") of up to \$8,000,000 or more at our discretion (the "Financing").
 We have agreed to pay EGE a cash fee of 8% of the gross proceeds from the Financing and to issue EGE warrants to purchase 8% of the number of securities issued in the Financing.
 The warrants will have a five year term and an exercise price equal to the price of the securities issued in the Financing.
-However, EGE will receive a lower fee of 3% of the gross proceeds from the Financing and warrants to purchase 3% of the number of securities issued in the Financing with respect to specifically identified potential investors with whom we have a prior relationship.
+However, EGE will receive a lower fee of 3% of the gross proceeds from the Financing and warrants to purchase 3% of the number of securities issued in the Financing with respect to all investors that they do not introduce to us.
 EGE is also entitled to a retainer of \$7,500 per month for three months.

 Either EGE or we may terminate the engagement in general with prior written notice.
 If during the 12 month period following termination of the engagement we sell securities to any investor introduced to us by EGE, we will pay a declining fee to EGE based upon the number of months elapsed since the date of termination, commencing with a cash fee of 8% of the gross proceeds received from such investors, plus warrants to purchase 8% of the number of securities issued to such investors in the first month following termination of the engagement and with such fees being reduced by 1/12 for each month following such termination.
 We have also agreed to customary indemnification of EGE in connection with the Financing.
 Notwithstanding our engagement of EGE, we can provide no assurance that any such equity offerings will occur, or that additional financing will be available to us of acceptable or affordable terms.
+To date, they have not been successful in raising any funds for us.
+In October 2008, we revised the terms of our engagement with EGE to reduce their fees from 3% in cash and 3% in warrants, to 0% cash and 0% warrants, on any funds that we raise without the help of EGE.